 The significant role of women in Ancient Persia was both terrifying and fascinating.
 They were very honored and revered and were treated like goddesses, esteemed as mothers of creation before the imposition of the Judaism, Christianity, and especially Islam.

-A 2,600 year old clay cylinder bears what has been called the world’s “first human rights charter” and was inscribed under the direction of the Persian ruler Cyrus the Great in 538 BCE.
+A 2,600 year old clay cylinder bears what has been called the world’s “first human rights charter” and was inscribed under the direction of the Persian (Now Iran) ruler Cyrus the Great in 538 BCE.

 The Persian were the first people in history to give men and women equal rights, abolish slavery and write the very first human and animal bill of rights in 538 BCE.
 The fortification tablets at the Ruins Persepolis reveals that men and women were represented in identical professions and that they received equal payments as skilled laborers and that gender was not a criterion at all.